mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *never tell people how to do things. tell them what to do and they will surprise you with their ingenuity.*
+> *great minds must be ready not only to take opportunities, but to make them.*

 </div>
 <!-- quote-end -->